JMSLab/Template/docs/production.md

 ### Goals

-  *  Typos, spelling/grammar errors, unclear wording, etc. corrected (don’t forget to include table notes, figure notes, footnotes, axis labels, appendices, etc.)
+  *  There are no typos, spelling or grammatical errors, unclear wording, including in table notes, figure notes, footnotes, axis labels, appendices, etc.

-  *  Follow rules outlined in [paper style guide](https://github.com/gslab-econ/ra-manual/wiki/Papers)
+     * We use a "conversational" rule to decide where to put commas.
+There is no need to flag commas to be added or subtracted unless there is a clear typo or a significant issue of clarity or ambiguity.

+  *  Capitalization and other style choices are internally consistent.
+If not, please indicate which is the most common convention.

-  *  References to any sections of the paper or tables or figures check out, in the sense that the referenced object exists and seems to have the information promised by the reference
+  *  Cross-references (e.g. to sections, tables, figures, etc.) check out, in the sense that the referenced object exists and seems to have the information promised by the reference.

-  *  Titles of sections, tables, figures, etc. are clear, descriptive
+  *  Titles of sections, tables, figures, etc. are clear and descriptive.

   *  Variable names, notation, and other concepts are used consistently; the same notation is never used to refer to two different things

-  *  This task does not extend to (if extant) the cover letter and referee replies.

 ### Deliverables

-  *  If you notice a recurring issue, let PIs know immediately via comment thread, and provide examples in the thread.
-PIs will weigh in with instructions to (i) address the issue throughout; (ii) ignore; (iii) do not change but flag all instances in the final deliverable.
-MG/JMS will also instruct on whether the  [paper style guide](https://github.com/gslab-econ/ra-manual/wiki/Papers) should be updated to clarify the issue.
+  *  If you notice a recurring issue, let PI know immediately via comment thread, and provide examples in the thread.
+If it is an internal inconsistency, please indicate which style choice is most common.

-  *  A single pdf document with all changes/comments clearly marked using Adobe Acrobat’s commenting tools.
-Recurring issues are flagged individually only if requested by PIs per the preceding.
+  *  A single pdf document with all suggested changes / comments.
+Recurring issues are flagged individually only if requested by PI per the preceding.

 ## Task [FACT]: Check all factual claims made in the paper